 - 1 medium white onion, chopped

 - 2 cans (29 ounces) hominy, drained and rinsed*

 - 1/4 cup cold water

-- Select Browning and add 1 tablespoon oil to the cooking pot.
+- Select Saute and add 1 tablespoon oil to the cooking pot.
 Season pork with salt.
 Add the pork to the hot oil in the pressure cooking pot, and cook until pieces are browned on all sides.
 When browned, remove to a large bowl.